By this time in our post-covid world, most workforces have made it overwhelmingly clear that a hybrid work model is now table stakes.

 Hybrid work expands your workforce

 Another way companies can leverage a hybrid work model is to gain flexibility beyond their own workforce.
-Using outsourced workers to handle short-term needs and non-core business functions is one-way companies can maximize flexibility. eTeki’s done-for-you technical interview service <insert link to eTeki managed services page> is an example of how businesses can take advantage of expertise and resources beyond their own teams by outsourcing tech interviews to their global team of experts.
+Using outsourced workers to handle short-term needs and non-core business functions is one-way companies can maximize flexibility. eTeki’s done-for-you technical interview service is an example of how businesses can take advantage of expertise and resources beyond their own teams by outsourcing tech interviews to their global team of experts.

 Hybrid Work is here to stay